xubingyue/avocadodb/Documentation/Books/Manual/Indexing/IndexBasics.md

 ------------

 Indexes allow fast access to documents, provided the indexed attribute(s) are used in a query.
-While ArangoDB automatically indexes some system attributes, users are free to create extra indexes on non-system attributes of documents.
+While AvocadoDB automatically indexes some system attributes, users are free to create extra indexes on non-system attributes of documents.